svenbergner/dotfiles/README.md

 I use it as my default ls command.

 ### zoxide
-A smarter cd command.
-It is written in rust and I use it as my default cd command.
+A smarter cd command with memory.
+It is written in rust and I use it as a in-place replacement cd command.

 ### delta
 A viewer for git and diff output.
 I use it as my default git diff viewer.